-Resources engineering covers mining and renewable energy; disciplines that meet the ever-changing global challenges and future demands of industry and society.
+Resources engineering covers mining and renewable energy; disciplines that solve the ever-changing global challenges of supplying the raw materials and energy needed for modern industry and society.

-From third year you’ll develop expertise in your stream of choice and be provided with the opportunities to enhance your skills in leadership and management, opening up a wide range of exciting career opportunities to choose from.
+From third year you’ll specialise in either Renewable Energy Engineering or Mining Engineering and be provided with the opportunities to enhance your skills in leadership and management, opening up a wide range of exciting career opportunities to choose from.
 Graduates will take a leading role in solving complex, multidisciplinary engineering problems to help sustain the future supply of the world’s natural resources.